Distance between Cities Find the distance in kilometers between e... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Distance between Cities Find the distance in kilometers between each pair of cities, assuming they lie on the same north-south line.
 Assume the radius of Earth is 6400 km.
 See Example 2.
-Farmersville, California, 36° N, and Penticton, British Columbia, 49° N
+New York City, New York, 41° N, and Lima, Peru, 12° S

 Verified Solution